schilker/public/test.md

 Prod Gold:       artifact present  ✓
 ```

 All inference pipelines select this version at runtime.
-The dev registry tags (including `promote_to=prod`) are the permanent governance record.
+The dev registry record — `ModelApprovalStatus`, the eligibility tags, and the `ModelLifeCycle` history (`Development → Staging → Production`) — is the permanent governance trail.
 No CDK redeploy at any point.
-Shadows reach prod via the same flag with the quality-gate check dropped.
+Shadows reach prod via the same stage advance with the quality-gate check dropped.

 ### The single rule that controls everything

 ```
 promote=false   OR   status≠Approved   OR   quality_gate=false (release)
-    → not eligible · orchestrator rejects the flag · nothing moves
+    → not eligible · orchestrator rejects the transition · nothing moves

-promote=true  AND  status=Approved  AND  quality_gate=true (release)  AND  promote_to=stage
+promote=true  AND  status=Approved  AND  quality_gate=true (release)  AND  Stage=Staging
-    → EventBridge → orchestrator → stage pipeline
+    → native event → orchestrator → stage pipeline

-promote=true  AND  status=Approved  AND  candidate_type=shadow  AND  promote_to=stage
+promote=true  AND  status=Approved  AND  candidate_type=shadow  AND  Stage=Staging
-    → EventBridge → orchestrator → stage pipeline (shadow slot)
+    → native event → orchestrator → stage pipeline (shadow slot)

-stage gold present  AND  promote_to=prod
+stage gold present  AND  Stage=Production
-    → EventBridge → orchestrator → prod pipeline · approval gate · register after gate
+    → native event → orchestrator → prod pipeline · approval gate · register after gate
 ```

 ### Scenario 4 — Emergency Rollback (break-glass)